 Sheridan Contractor Licensing and Registration Fee Summary

 For any contractors license in Sheridan, you will have to pay an annual licensing fee of $200.
 Your licensing fee will have to be included along with your application.
+Additionally, depending on the type of contractor you become, you will need to obtain a surety bond.
+The bond amounts for Sheridan County are as follows:

 General Contractor License Requirements for Casper, Wyoming

 Your application to obtain a general contracting license in Casper will be submitted to the Casper Community Development Department.
-However, before you get your license, your application will be reviewed by the City of Casper Contractor’s Board.
+However, before you get your license, your application will be reviewed by the City of Casper Contractors Board.
 The board may require:

 - Insurance requirements